Loading

 |---|---|---|

-| Water Resistance | LVP: Waterproof | Water-sensitive |
+| Water Resistance | LVP: 100% waterproof.
+Laminate: water-resistant only. | Water-sensitive — sustained moisture causes warping. |

-| Refinishing | Cannot refinish | Can refinish multiple times |
+| Refinishing | Cannot be refinished — replaced when worn. | Can be refinished 5-7 times over its life. |

-| Lifespan | 15-25 years | 50+ years |
+| Lifespan | 15-25 years with reasonable wear. | 50-100+ years — generational floor. |

 Not sure which is right for your project?
 We're happy to discuss your specific situation and help you make the best choice.